 As the Director of Education and Mentorship for RLAH® Real Estate, Valerie also enjoys helping other agents increase their knowledge and hone their skills.
 She firmly believes that each client deserves personal attention, outstanding representation and extraordinary service before, during and after a real estate transaction and she is always ready to unleash her creativity on a challenging situation.

 When I'm not selling real estate

-When she’s not selling real estate, Valerie is known as Dogmom, the “mother” of three Miniature Schnauzers – Fulbright, Stanley and Sasha.
+When she’s not selling real estate, Valerie is known as Dogmom, the “mother” of four Miniature Schnauzers – Fulbright, Stanley, Cory and Sasha.
 She also dabbles in interior decorating and has never owned a house she didn’t renovate.